slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"The art of being wise is knowing what to overlook."
 -- William James*
+> *"To attain knowledge, add things everyday.
+To attain wisdom, remove things everyday."
+-- Lao Tzu*
+> *"Information is not knowledge."
+-- Albert Einstein*
 -->

 > *"Wisdom is nothing more profound than an ability to follow one’s own advice."